arjan-tools/docs/docs.md

 **jsonToCsv(lang, obj)**
 - **description:** converts a JSON locale into a CSV.
 - **params:(lang, obj)**
-    - **lang:** string: Approproate language code for the language of the file.
+    - **lang:** string: Appropriate language code for the language of the file.
     - **obj:** string: Properly formatted JSON locale as a string.
 - **returns:** Promise(resolve, reject)
-    - **resolve:** csv: string: a string with the output CSV
+    - **resolve:** csv: string: a string with the output CSV.
     - **reject:** error

 **csvToJson(lang, csv)**
 - **description:** reads a CSV file and converts it to JSON
 - **params: (lang, csv)**
-    - **lang:** string: Approproate language code for the language of the file
+    - **lang:** string: Appropriate language code for the language of the file.
     - **csv:** string: a string formatted in CSV.
 - **returns:** Promise(resolve, reject)
     - **resolve:** string: a string with the JSON object.